 Annual leave is granted in accordance with the provisions of the Organisation of Working Time Act 1997.
-NCHDs are entitled to 16 calendar days leave per 6 month period.
-Calendar days are inclusive of weekends, hence if a doctor takes a full weeks annual leave, it equates to 7 calendar days.
 Payment of notional hours while on annual leave will be paid on the basis of average approved rostered hours over a reference period of 13 weeks.
-In the case of NCHDs on 3 month rotations as part of Intern or specialist training, the NCHD should take
+In the case of NCHDs on 3 month rotations as part of Intern or specialist training, the NCHD should take at least 5 working days leave in each location.
+Employers should ensure that all leave is managed appropriately.

 4 As of January 2010 these include paid non-clinical training days for Senior Registrars and Specialist Registrars - each of whom are entitled to the equivalent of one day per week with full pay for individual and specific research projects.
 It also applies to a range of trainees in Psychiatry and General Practice.
-5 'Training Principles to be incorporated into new working arrangements for doctors in training', published by the Medical at least 7 calendar days leave in each location.
-Employers should ensure that all leave is managed appropriately.